2022 United States House of Representatives elections in Virginia: Bipartisan Commission

-New map

-The new court approved map completely changed every district, with the largest changes being in the 1st, 2nd, 7th, and 10th districts.
+The new court-approved map completely changed every district, with the largest changes being in the 1st, 2nd, 7th, and 10th districts.
 The first district previously held a significant southern portion of Northern Virginia and was replaced with the western parts of Henrico and Chesterfield counties.
-These changes shifted the district from Republican +11% to Republican +14%, according to FiveThirtyEight.
+These changes made it more Republican.
 The second district shifted more Republican as it previously held Williamsburg City, York County, eastern portions of Hampton City, and northern parts of Norfolk City.
-These regions were generally Democratic and was replaced with the southern portions of Chesapeake City, Suffolk City, Isle of Wight County, Franklin City, and eastern parts of Southampton County which are generally Republican areas.
-These changes made the district's partisan lean Republican +6% from Republican +2%, according to FiveThirtyEight.
-Unlike the 1st and 2nd districts the new 7th district was entirely remade.
+These regions were generally Democratic and were replaced with the southern portions of Chesapeake City, Suffolk City, Isle of Wight County, Franklin City, and eastern parts of Southampton County, which are generally Republican areas.
+These changes made it less Republican.
+Unlike the 1st and 2nd districts, the new 7th district was entirely remade.
 The new district now holds the eastern parts of Prince William County and the entirety of Culpeper, Madison, Greene, Orange, Stafford, King George, Spotsylvania, and Caroline counties.
-These areas combined are more Democratic then the former Richmond suburbs and rural central Virginia counties which made up the old 7th district, causing a shift from Republican +5% to Democratic +2%, according to FiveThirtyEight.
+These areas combined are more Democratic than the former Richmond suburbs and rural central Virginia counties which made up the old 7th district.
 The last major change district was the 10th district, which removed Frederick County, Winchester City, Clarke County, and western parts of Fairfax County.
 These were replaced by the addition of western Prince William County, Fauquier County, and Rappahannock County.
-These changes caused the district to shift from Democratic +12% to +8%, according to FiveThirtyEight.
+This made the district more Republican.

 Statewide results

 District 1

 The 1st district is based in the western Chesapeake Bay and includes portions of suburban Richmond.
 Within the district are western Henrico and Chesterfield counties.
 Other localities in the district include Colonial Beach, Mechanicsville, and Williamsburg.
-The incumbent is Republican Rob Wittman, who was re-elected with 58.2% of the vote in 2020.
-On November 8, 2022, Congressman Rob Wittman was re-elected.
+The incumbent was Republican Rob Wittman, who was re-elected with 58.2% of the vote in 2020.
+On November 8, 2022, Congressman Wittman was re-elected.